devbret/character-counter/README.md

 # Character Counter
-Counts the number of times each unique character is used in a body of text.
+Counts the number of times each unique character is used in a body of text, using any written language.